Recent Fire Damage Posts

 In addition to fire gases, smoke also consists of fine particles of matter and aerosols.
 The solid particles of unburned material are usually small particles of carbon.
 The aerosols are extremely fine solid or liquid particles suspended into gases.
 These particles - while they are suspended into the air - are what makes smoke visible to our sight.
 The particles are also odor-absorbing, which makes soot smell.

 Smoke particles can be very small.
 The approximate size of a smoke particulate is .1 to 4 microns (1 micron = 1 twenty-five thousdanth of an inch), and these extremely small particles are potentially harmful to a human's respiratory tract.
 If you are near a fire in progress, keep down low to avoid breathing smoke-filled air.
-Technicians working long periods where heavy, loose smoke residues are present should wear a respirator.
+Technicians working long periods wear heavy, loose smoke residues are present should wear a respirator.
 Smoke particles from incomplete combustion can contain polycyclic aromatic hydrocarbons (PAH), which may be cancer-causing (carcinogenic).

 Once smoke settles on surfaces as residues, it is often referred to as "soot."
 Soot residues can contain different types of acids since chlorides and sulfides in smoke mix with the humidity in the air or with moisture to form acids.
 Acidic soot residues will cause discoloration and corrosion if they remain on materials over time.